diegopacheco/diegopacheco-architecture-library/src/patterns/API_GATEWAY.md

 # API GATEWAY

-It's a architecture pattern that acts as a single entry point for a set of microservices, handling requests by routing them to the appropriate service, aggregating responses, and performing cross-cutting tasks such as authentication, logging, and rate limiting.
+It's an architecture pattern that acts as a single entry point for a set of microservices, handling requests by routing them to the appropriate service, aggregating responses, and performing cross-cutting tasks such as authentication, logging, and rate limiting.

 ## API Gateway vs Load Balancer